 - Slight mismatches in tag orientation and tag placement have a similar negative effect.
 Each of them can reduce the localization accuracy by 50%.
 Consequently, tags should be placed on parts of the body that experience little changes over time.
 From a practical perspective, our findings show that the waist line is an ideal part. - Adding more tags overcomes the effects of body absorption and increases the localization accuracy.
-We find that the highest accuracy improvement is obtained with four tags - two of them at the front and the other at the back.
+We find that the highest accuracy improvement is obtained with four tags two of them at the front and the other at the back. - Following our guidelines increases the localization accuracy and reduces the localization error.
+We performed extensive measurements in a home environment and found that, compared to scenarios where single tags are placed carelessly, the accuracy is improved by a factor of 4, and the maximum estimation error is reduced by 40%.